 In 2016, Thornton recorded violin and viola on the premiere jazz record of The Captain Wilson Conspiracy (find on iTunes), a Missoula band that frequently featured her as a guest artist in live performances.
 An accomplished Old-Time and Bluegrass fiddler, Thornton joined The Sandy Tar String Band (Athens, Ohio) in 2013 and produced a live record and helped organize their 2014 west coast tour.
 The Sandy Tar String Band was featured on radio station WPAQ (March 29, 2014) and performed at numerous historic theatres including The Historic Earle Theatre in Mt.
 Airy, North Carolina, and Stuart’s Opera House in Nelsonville, Ohio.
 The band also composed and performed the soundtrack on a student film by Cory Pratt, entitled, “When Skies are Gray”.
 Thornton was an original member of the Tacoma-based “newgrass” band, Barleywine Revue, and has performed with Jack Shiver (Montana), The Bad Larrys (Montana), The Bottlecap Boys (Oregon), and done recording sessions with indie-rock bands Azul Yael, and La Rivera.
 In the contemporary classical genre, spring of 2014 yielded Thornton’s performance of the world premiere of electro-acoustic “Deep Earth” by composer Matthew Burtner, commissioned by the NoBrow Collective in Athens, OH.

 In December 2016, Thornton performed on the historic stage of the Columbia City Theatre in Seattle, Washington with Grammy artist Lara Lavi, and recorded electric violin with Gypsy Temple on the upcoming album of young rock artist and Crown Festival’s 2016 EMP Fellowship Student, Cameron Lavi-Jones.
-She traveled to Norway in winter of 2016 to record a demo with the prog-rock prodigy Haakon Kjeldsberg, whom she met in 2015 when Kjeldsberg attended the Crown Festival as Dweezil Zappa’s Fellowship Student.
-Currently, Thornton is pleased to be starting the process of composing and producing her first solo album featuring her acoustic and electric violins, vocals, and guitar skills.
+She traveled to Norway in winter of 2016 to record a demo with prog-rock guitarist Haakon Kjeldsberg, whom she met in 2015 when Kjeldsberg attended the Crown Festival as Dweezil Zappa’s Fellowship Student.

 In her personal life, Thornton is a talented silk painter and likes to spend her free hours on hikes in the mountains of Montana, traveling to foreign countries, taking long cross-country road trips and stopping along the way to jam with musician friends.
 She was born in Los Angeles, California but was raised in Kalispell, Montana and has lived in Tacoma WA, Portland OR, Athens OH, San Francisco CA, London England, and Missoula MT.